Tomatoes

 Step 5: Feed monthly with Save-a-Tree plant food.
 (1/2 cup per gallon of water)

 Step 6: Support with stake or cage.
-Indeterminate varieties (see back) should be staked or caged for best results.
+Indeterminate varieties (see below) should be staked or caged for best results.
 Determinate varieties can be grown without support.

 Step 7: Enjoy your harvest.
 Tomatoes out of the garden are SO much more flavorful than those purchased at the supermarket.
 Depending on the variety chosen and the use of plant protectors you should harvest your first fruit between mid-July and early September.